 5 Key Conversation Topics or Gesture Taboos

-To learn more about the Do’s & Taboos for Peru, doing business in Peru, and the communication and business styles of Asia/Pacific, Europe, Latin America, and the Middle East – order my bestselling book ‘SAY Anything to Anyone, Anywhere!
-5 Keys to Successful Cross-Cultural Communication’available on Amazon as a Book, eBook, or Audio Book
+To learn more about the Do’s & Taboos for The Philippines, doing business in The Philippines, and the communication and business styles of Asia/Pacific, Europe, Latin America, and the Middle East – order my bestselling book ‘SAY Anything to Anyone, Anywhere!
+5 Keys to Successful Cross-Cultural Communication’available on Amazonas a Book, eBook, or Audio Book

 Create Rapport and Organize Strategies for Success